Skip to content

 Just like with other types of car and motorbike insurance, there are quite a few add-ons you can take out with a moped or scooter policy.
 Here are some examples:

-• Breakdown cover – if you’re out and about and break down, you’ll definitely wish you’d taken out breakdown cover, which provides roadside assistance to get your back on the road as soon as possible.
+• Breakdown cover – if you’re out and about and break down, motorcycle breakdown cover provides roadside assistance to get you back on the road as soon as possible.

-• Pillion cover – this type of insurance allows you to ride with passengers on the back of your moped or scooter, insuring them if they are injured while you’re driving.
+• Pillion cover – provides cover for you to ride with passengers on the back of your moped or scooter.
+It will insure them if they are injured while riding with you.

 • Multi-bike cover – if you have more than one moped or scooter, you can insure them with the same provider and usually get a discount.